Y3s3nia/The-Pizza-Place/README.md

 ## Improvments
  There are a few imprvments that can be made to this website:
- - The form page could be improved by adding forms for payments
+ - The form page could be improved by adding forms for payments.
- - The layout of the menu can be improved and somethings could be added for more variety
+ - The layout of the menu can be improved and somethings could be added for more variety and adding buttons to add the cart.
- - The main page could be improved by adding a
+ - The main page could be improved by improving the operating hours list.